French ironclad Provence: Construction and service

 When the Franco-Prussian War began on 19 July 1870, the French had lost track of a squadron of four Prussian ironclads so the Mediterranean Squadron was deployed to Oran, French Algeria, to intercept them in case they attempted to interdict the troop convoys between French North Africa and Metropolitan France.
 When they received word that the Prussian ships had returned to Germany, the squadron sailed to Brest to prepare to blockade the coast of Prussia.
 Provence was assigned to Vice Admiral Léon Martin Fourichon's squadron that was tasked to blockade German ports in the Heligoland Bight.
 It departed Brest on 8 August and arrived off the British-owned island of Heligoland three days later.
 The neutral British denied the French permission to re-coal there and the ships were forced to perform it at sea under dangerous conditions.
 Bad weather and a series of storms beginning in late August prevented the squadron from coaling and the ships were forced to return to France in early September.
 By then the Prussians were besieging Paris and many of the trained gunners aboard the squadron were transferred to defend the city.
 The squadron resumed the blockade with reduced crews until December when smaller ships took it over.

 Provence was paid off on 5 April 1871 and disarmed later that month although she was used from trials 18 March 1872 – 1873 before being reduced to reserve the following year.
 The ship was rearmed and recommissioned on 7 December 1875; she was assigned to the First Division of the Squadron of Evolutions in 1876–1878.
 On 17 January 1879 Provence became the flagship of Rear Admiral Laurent Joseph Lejeune and was detached to the Eastern Mediterranean.
-The ship was became the flagship of Rear Admiral Léopold de Pritzbuer, commander of the Levant Naval Division on 3 June.
+The ship became the flagship of Rear Admiral Léopold de Pritzbuer, commander of the Levant Naval Division on 3 June.
 Rear Admiral Alfred Conrad relieved de Pritzbuer on 1 August 1881.
 Provence was condemned on 3 May 1886 and was hulked for use as a target.
 The ship was sold for scrap on 10 November 1893 and broken up in Toulon.